olc-digital/amanda-brookfield/src/announcement/index.md

 displayUntil: ''
 isDisabled: false
 ---

-On Thursday 2nd May 2019 my latest book, 'For The Love of a Dog', will be published in paperback by Head of Zeus.
-It is currently available in hardback and Kindle e-book.
+'For the Love of a Dog', my 5 star rated memoir, is now available in paperback as well as hardback and Kindle ebook